 Due to its popularity, there are so many places you can buy Vietnamese non la hats.
 However, if you love to visit the craft village to witness the process and also explore the local life, I recommend these 2 places.
 Non La from Chuong Village (30 km southwest of Hanoi) and Non Bai Tho (poetry conical hat) from Hue, the old imperial capital of Vietnam, are the two most well-known traditional conical hat styles in Vietnam.

 For more than 300 years, Chuong Village has been known for its excellent reputation.
 More than their aesthetic value, the conical hats made in this town are known for their durability.
 Crafts artisans in the area are plentiful, so this village is able to make hundreds of conical hats every day for domestic use and international export as well.
-In the village, a hat will only cost you 3,500 to 10,000 Vietnamese dong, but in Hanoi's souvenir stores, you may pay anything from 30,000 to 100,000 dong, depending on the quality.
+In the village, a hat will cost you from 20,000 VND to 100,000 VND, while in Hanoi's souvenir stores, you may pay for a conical hat up to 1,000,000 dong, depending on the quality.

 Several well-known villages in Hue, including Ho Tay, Da Le, Phu Cam, Doc So, Trieu Tay, Kim Long, and many more, have contributed to the centuries-long tradition of poetic conical hat creation.
 Stunning images of local scenery, such as the Perfume River or Ngu Mountain, or well-known poetry linked to Hue, are expertly interwoven between two layers of woven leaves.
 Sunlight is the only way to expose these designs on the hat.